inet-framework/inet-showcases/wireless/ieee802154/doc/index.rst

 IEEE 802.15.4 is a widely used standard for wireless sensor networks.
 INET has support for simulating various IEEE 802.15.4 physical and MAC layers.
 This showcase demonstrates the narrowband IEEE 802.15.4 model available in INET.
-It contains an example simulation which features a wireless sensor network.
+It contains an example simulation that features a wireless sensor network.

 | INET version: ``4.0``